lenniecottrell/100Days-r2/README.md

 - I might look into the things on the to-do list, or I might go back to learning about DSA.
 I've worked hard and got my app to a demo-able place.
 - I still need to figure out the disallowed mime-type thing though.... currently it only happens when you refresh MyLibrary ("Loading module was blocked because of a disallowed MIME type (“text/html”).")
+  - It seems to be inconsistent.
+Potentially caused by ad-blocker?

 #### Notes/Learnings